Optimize at Edge

 Q: What happens when the content is updated at source?

-We serve the optimized version of the page from cache as long as the underlying source page hasn’t changed.
-However, when the source does change, our system automatically refreshes so AI agents always receive the most up-to-date content.
+We serve the optimized version of your page from cache as long as the underlying source page has not changed.
+However, when the source does change for Recover Content Visibility, our system automatically refreshes so AI agents always receives the most up-to-date content.
 This is because we use low cache time to live (TTL) settings (by order of minutes) so that any content update on your site triggers a new optimization within that window.
+For content opportunities like Add LLM-Friendly Summaries, LLM Optimizer monitors the source page for changes.
+If a change is detected, we pause the optimization and flag it for human review to prevent content drift between the agent-visible page and human-visible page.

 Q. Is Optimize at Edge only for sites using Adobe Edge Delivery Service (EDS)?